CrowdStrike/logscale-community-content/Log-Sources/README.md

 ## Contributing Individual Content

    - Create or export your dashboard, query, or alert.
 The file name should reflect the purpose, e.g. CVE-2011-0762.yaml.

    - Add descriptive comments at the top of the file.
-Comments start with //, e.g. // This is my comment.
+Comments start with //

+      e.g. `// This is my comment.`

+### Contributing via the GitHub Web Site

-- Save the file into the Content directory of your forked repo in the appropriate location, e.g. CrowdStrike/FalconTelemetry/queries.
+   - Save the file into the ***Content*** directory within the appropriate Log Source directory, e.g. CrowdStrike/FLTR/queries.

+### Contributing via Git commandline

-- All done!
-Submit the pull request.
+- Submit the pull request.

 ## Creating and Submitting Packages
 Packages are generally considered to be more "complete" in the sense that they generally includes multiple queries, dashboards, etc. The process of creating a package is fairly simple.
 You'll want to do this from a bash or zsh shell.